Resource-efficient linear-optical generation of GHZ-like states: Bleeding technique

 \section{Bleeding technique}

 Now, there is a more effective way to fuse two primates.
 Instead of using fusion unit $F^{(t)}$ from Figure~\ref{fig:0} to obtain $|\pi^{(n_1+n_2)}(\lambda',s')\rangle$ from $|\pi^{(n_1)}(\lambda_1,s_1)\rangle$ and $|\pi^{(n_2)}(\lambda_2,s_2)\rangle$ we propose a new unit $B^{(c)}$ based on bleeding \cite{Bartolucci_2021}.
 A schematic depiction of the bleeding unit $B^{(c)}$ is shown in Figure~\ref{fig:2.5}b.
 This unit consists of two subunits $b^{(c)}$, depicted in Figure~\ref{fig:2.5}a, which operate simultaneously until one succeeds.
-It is advantageous to bleed two pairs of modes simultaneously.
+Because the success probability per bleeding step is low, processing mode pairs in parallel increases the chance of a successful fusion at the current step.
+Only two mode pairs can be processed in parallel, since each primate contributes exactly two external modes (superpositions of $|0\rangle$ and $|2\rangle$), giving four modes to pair.
 These pairs are $14\ \&\ 23$ or $13\ \&\ 24$, with the difference between them affecting the resulting $s'$ (as given in \eqref{eq:s pairs}).

 In principle, the fusion operations $F^{(t_x)}$ should adjust the parameter $t_x$ at each step, which can occur independently of the measurement results.
-This leads to the characterizing parameter $c$, defined as:
+This leads to the characterizing parameter $c$ for $N_b$ step bleeding process, defined as: